UNSW-Data-Soc/unsw-data-soc.github.io/README.md

 # Mainpage

-Website for UNSW DataSoc.
-This website is the face of the society and has a breakdown of our:
+This is the official website for UNSW DataSoc.
+It has a breakdown of our:

 * Mission Statement
 * Team